Security-Onion-Solutions/securityonion-docs/dashboards.rst

 - Clicking the ``Process ancestors`` option will show all parent processes for the selected process.

+Please note that some of these actions will only display on the Actions menu if you click on a specific log type.
+For example, the ``Process ancestors`` option will only appear if you click on a log that contains the ``process.entity_id`` field.

 If you'd like to add your own custom actions, see the :ref:`soc-customization` section.

 OQL